aaronsantiago/music_VAEsualizer/README.md

 midi-.py will be a real-time version of this analysis, currently it plays a metronome (that supposedly accounts for drift!) and also waits for midi input on a hardcoded midi bus ([virtual midi bus](https://help.ableton.com/hc/en-us/articles/209774225-How-to-setup-a-virtual-MIDI-bus))
+it pipes this resulting file into musicVAE, but currently it blocks the MIDI thread and subsequently crashes it. next up is to change magenta to work on a separate thread so it doesn't interact with the MIDI transcription or the metronome.

 currently: